Ali-Forootani/Dynamic-Programming-for-MDP/README.md

 - The script might require modifications or additional code to handle specific problem instances or constraints.
 - If you encounter any issues or have questions, please feel free to contact the author.

-## Author
+## Article

-`
-Forootani, Ali, et al. "Modelling and solving resource allocation problems via a dynamic programming approach."
+1. Forootani, Ali, et al. "Modelling and solving resource allocation problems via a dynamic programming approach."
 International Journal of Control 94.6 (2021): 1544-1555.

-`
+you can contact me via: aliforootani@ieee.org

 ## License
 This script is provided under the [MIT License](https://opensource.org/licenses/MIT).